 When You're at the Right Address

-Here are scenarios where even if the individual to be served lives at the address you're attempting, you should NOT serve the documents.
+Here are situations where the individual normally lives at this address, but you should not serve anyone.
 Instead, select Attempted and use the options in ABC Mobile to describe the circumstances.

 Hang on to the documents if the individual to be served:

-- Will not be available for some time - for instance, if the defendant is a trucker on a long delivery route, is on a month's vacation, or is working temporarily in an isolated place.
+- Will not be available for some time - for instance, if the defendant is a trucker on a long route, is on a month's vacation, or is temporarily working in an isolated place.

 - Is deceased, do not serve the documents to anyone.
 If you find that one is available, ask politely if you could see a death certificate and take a picture of it to submit with the attempt notes.